sinja33/bear_visualization/README.txt

 - Monthly time slider (sliding window)
 = Bear-specific movement paths
 - Hover highlight (point enlargement + other points dim)
-- Filter by bear ID
+- Filter by bear ID (click on the color square in the legend)
 - Municipal borders for reference ('data/slovenia_municipalities.geojson')